activecollab/databaseobject/README.md

 2. `PoolInterface::modify()` - change the given object with a set of parameters,
 3. `PoolInterface::scrap()` - trash or permanently delete the given object.

+## Scrap

+Recently we added `ScrapInterface`.
+This interface should be implemented by models which support object trashing, instead of instant deletion.

 ## To Do

 1. Caching